Tiraspol is the capital of Transnistria. But wait! Did you know that some countries don’t exist?

 A big old bus drove by a man wearing a ship captain’s hat.
 The bus arrived in Chisinau at 7:30 pm just in time to get another bus to Bucharest at 8 pm.
 The price of the bus from Tiraspol to Chisinau was 27 rubles.

-From the central bus station in Comrat, there are several daily departures to Tiraspol in Transnistria.
+From the central bus station in Comrat, the capital city of Gagauzia, there are several daily departures to Tiraspol in Transnistria.
 The price of the marshrutka from Comrat to Tiraspol was 55 MDL.

 Schedules are as follows: 8:40am, 2:20pm and 5:30pm.
 Be there a bit earlier so that you get a seat.
 You can buy the ticket to the driver or at the box office.